bigmlcom/bigml-java/README.md

 you a simple binding to interact with [BigML](https://bigml.io).
-You can use it to easily create, retrieve, list, update, and delete BigML resources (i.e., sources, datasets, models, ensembles, clusters, predictions, centroids, batch predictions, batch centroids, evaluations, associations).
+You can use it to easily create, retrieve, list, update, and delete BigML resources (i.e., sources, datasets, models, ensembles, clusters, predictions, centroids, batch predictions, batch centroids, evaluations, associations, associationsets).

 This client is licensed under the
 [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0.html).